Mueller reassigned top FBI agent in Russia probe

 Strzok had also worked on the FBI's inquiry into whether former Secretary of State Hillary Clinton mishandled classified information on a private email server, The Times and The Post reported.

+In May, Mueller, who previously ran the FBI for more than a decade, was tasked with heading the investigation into potential collusion between the Trump campaign and Russia.
+The special counsel's office has not said publicly whether anyone on the campaign conspired with Russia to help Trump win.

+Related: Trump tweet suggests he knew Flynn had lied to FBI at time of firing

-The news came less than a day after President Trump's ex-National Security Adviser Michael Flynn pleaded guilty to giving a false statement to the FBI about his communications with Russia.
+Meanwhile, the reasons behind Strzok's dismissal was revealed less than a day after Trump's ex-National Security Adviser Michael Flynn pleaded guilty to giving a false statement to the FBI about his communications with Russia.

 A source close to the White House told NBC News that the Trump administration was "blindsided" by the news of Flynn's plea Friday.